Making Democracy Work: Fixing and Simplifying Egalitarian Paxos (Extended Version): Starting Recovery

 \section{Starting Recovery}

-In Figure~\ref{epaxos:rec-start}, we present the protocol that replica $p$ uses to invoke recovery for a command $\id$.
+In Figure~\ref{epaxos:rec-start}, we present a protocol that a replica $p$ uses to invoke the recovery for a command $\id$.
 The mechanism relies on per-command leader detectors: each command $\id$ has an associated leader detector $\Omega[\id]$, which eventually outputs the same correct process at all replicas~\cite{omega}.
 Replica $p$ periodically checks whether $\id$ is committed.
-If not, it sends a $\MTryRecover$ message to $\Omega[\id]$ (line~\ref{epaxos:rec-start:send-try}), asking the process currently believed to be the coordinator of $\id$ to impose its leadership.
-Upon receiving $\MTryRecover(\id)$, a replica checks whether it considers itself the coordinator of $\id$ and, if so, starts recovery (line~\ref{epaxos:rec-start:rec}).
+If not, it sends a $\MTryRecover$ message to $\Omega[\id]$ (line~\ref{epaxos:rec-start:send-try}), asking this to become the coordinator of $\id$.
+Upon receiving $\MTryRecover(\id)$, a replica checks whether it considers itself the coordinator of $\id$ and, if so, starts the recovery (line~\ref{epaxos:rec-start:rec}).

-Recall that in \epp, a command $\id$ submitted with payload $c$ may sometimes be committed as a $\noop$.
+Recall that in \epp, a command $\id$ submitted with a payload $c$ may sometimes be committed as a $\noop$ as a result of recovery.
 To ensure that every command submitted by a correct process is eventually executed, a process resubmits its original payload if it detects that $\id$ was replaced by a $\noop$ (lines~\ref{epaxos:rec-start:check-nop}--\ref{epaxos:rec-start:submit}).
-Note that commands are committed as $\noop$ only during recovery, and this stops occurring once the system becomes synchronous.